xebia/essentials/hands-off-machine.md

 ---

-Keep your hands off the machine.
+Keep your hands off the machine

 ---